 Billing

-Not later than the fifteenth (15th) day of each month, Seller shall provide Buyer an original written invoice via regular mail or express mail (not via facsimile) setting forth (1) the Reservation Fee due for the preceding Month, (2) the quantities of Gas deliveredto Buyer at the Point(s) of Sale during the preceding Month, (3) the Commodity Charge due for the preceding Month; (4) the amount due for such quantities delivered; (5) any Daily Purchase Deficiency Charges due from Buyer pursuant to Section ; and (6) any Reservation Fee Credit due Buyer pursuant to Section 7.2.
-For example, Seller's invoice rendered on or about the fifteenth (15th) of February would cover Gas delivered during the preceding Month of January, and any Daily Purchase Deficiency Charge due for failure to receive the DCQ for any Day in January, and the Reservation Charge (net of any Reservation Fee Credits) for January.
-If the records of the actual quantities of Gas delivered to Buyer are not available by the fifteenth (15th) day of the month, Seller may invoice based on DCQ, and after any difference between such DCQ and actual quantities is determined, such difference shall be credited, or added, as applicable, in Seller's next subsequent invoice to Buyer.
+Not later than the fifteenth (15th) day of each month, Seller shall provide Buyer an original written invoice for each Transaction via regular mail or express mail (not via facsimile) setting forth (1) the Reservation Fee, if applicable, due for the preceding Month, (2) the quantities of Gas delivered at the Point(s) of Sale during the preceding Month, (3) the Commodity Charge due for the preceding Month; (4) the amount due for such quantities delivered; (5) any Daily Purchase Deficiency Charges due from Buyer pursuant to Section ; (6) if the invoice pertains to deliveries for the last Month of the Transaction Term, any Term Purchase Deficiency Charges due from Buyer pursuant to Section 5.3; and (7) any Reservation Fee Credit due Buyer pursuant to Section 7.2.
+For example, Seller's invoice rendered on or about the fifteenth (15th) of February would cover Gas delivered during the preceding Month of January, and any Daily Purchase Deficiency Charge due for failure to receive quantities nominated in January, and the Reservation Charge (net of any Reservation Fee Credits) for January.
+If the records of the actual quantities of Gas delivered are not available by the fifteenth (15th) day of the month, Seller may invoice based on quantities nominated to and confirmed by Buyer’s Transporter, and after any difference between such quantities nominated and actual quantities is determined, such difference shall be credited, or added, as applicable, in Seller's next subsequent invoice to Buyer.

 Payment

-Buyer shall make payment to Seller by automated clearinghouse transfer, on or before (i) the twenty-fifth (25th) day of the month, or (ii) ten (10) days after receipt of Seller's invoice, whichever is later; provided, however, if such date is not a Business Day, payment shall be made on or before the next Business Day following that date.
+Buyer shall make payment to Seller by automated clearinghouse transfer on or before (i) the twenty-fifth (25th) day of the month, or (ii) ten (10) days after receipt of Seller's invoice, whichever is later; provided, however, if such date is not a Business Day, payment shall be made on or before the next Business Day following that date.

 Billing Disputes

 If a dispute arises as to the amount payable in any invoice rendered hereunder, the Party receiving the invoice shall nevertheless pay when due the amount not in dispute under such invoice.
 Such payment shall not be deemed to be a waiver of the right by a Party to recoup any overpayment, nor shall acceptance of any payment be deemed to be a waiver by a Party of any underpayment.
 In the event a Party fails to forward the entire undisputed amount due to the invoicing Party when the same is due, interest on the unpaid portion of the undisputed amount shall accrue at a rate equal to the lower of: (i) the then-effective prime rate of interest published under “Money Rates” by the Wall Street Journal, plus two percent per annum from the date due until the date of payment; or (ii) the maximum applicable lawful interest rate.
-If a Party's failure to pay the undisputed portion of any invoice rendered hereunder continues beyond five (5) days after the due date of such invoice, then such Party shall be in default and the other Party, in addition to all other legal remedies available to it, shall have the right and option, after giving five (5) days prior written notice of such default, to suspend further deliveries or receipts, as applicable, of Gas until such default shall have been cured.

 Withholding Of Payment

 Good Faith Negotiation To Resolve Disputes

-If a Party withholds payment of any disputed amount as authorized herein, such Party shall within fifteen (15) days after the due date of the disputed invoice submit to the other Party a written explanation of the dispute and any available supporting documentation.
+If a Party withholds payment of any disputed amount, such Party shall within fifteen (15) days after the due date of the disputed invoice submit to the other Party a written explanation of the dispute and any available supporting documentation.
 The Parties shall then cooperate in good faith to resolve such dispute as expeditiously as possible.

 Interest On Amount, If Any, Determined Due